Shoyeb45/Java/OOP/inheritance/README.md

 Advantage: Can change the behaviour according to the expectation of the child class.

 #### 3. Specialised Methods
-- THere are such method which are present only in the child class and not in the parent class.
+- There are such method which are present only in the child class and not in the parent class.

 Advantage: Enhances the features & functionalitits of the child class.